ISCB-Academy/Elements-of-Style-Reproducible-Workflow-Creation-Maintenance-Tutorial/lessons/A-Few-Simple-Rules-Shortened.md

 ### Lessons **`Translated to the Workflow/Containerized Process`** (Truncated Pithy Phrases)

-Where I have made modifications to these `Pithy Phrases` to the map to what we are teaching here **`will be in italized and emphasized`**
+Where I have made modifications to these `Pithy Phrases` to the map to what we are teaching here **`will be in bolded and emphasized`**

 Its lessons are summarized at the end of each section in pithy maxims, such as "Let the machine do the dirty work":